Alogliptin / Metformin Dosage

 -Patients should be instructed to read the US FDA-approved patient labeling (Medication Guide).

 -Instruct patient to report signs and symptoms of pancreatitis; if persistent, severe abdominal pain occurs, seek medical advice promptly.

 -Instruct patients to discontinue therapy and seek medical advice for symptoms of allergic reaction including skin rash, hives, and swelling of the face, lips, tongue, and throat.

--Instruct patients to report signs and symptoms of hepatic dysfunction
+-Instruct patients to report signs and symptoms of heart failure and hepatic dysfunction

 -Patients should understand the importance of adhering to dietary instructions and regular physical activity; during periods of stress such as fever, trauma, infection, or surgery, management of diabetes may change and patients should be advised to seek medical advice.